-The singer's voice, in passionate passages, or when he forces it to its most powerful pitch, has a trembling which resembles the vibrations of a strongly-struck bell.
-This the Violinist can imitate very closely, as well as many other peculiarities of the human voice.
-It consists in the wavering of a stopped tone, which alternately extends a little below or above the perfect intonation, and is produced by a trembling motion of the left hand, in the direction from the nut towards the bridge.
-This motion must, however, be slight, and the deviation from the perfect intonation of the tone should hardly be perceptible to the ear.
+The singers voice in passionate passages, or when he forces it to its most powerful pitch has a trembling which resembles the vibrations of a strongly struck bell.
+This, the Violinist can imitate very closely, as well as many other peculiarities of the human voice.
+It consists in the wavering of a stopped tone, which alternately extends a little below or above the perfect intonation, and is produced by a trembling motion of the left hand in the direction from the nut towards the bridge.
+This motion must however be slight, and the deviation from the perfect intonation of the tone, should hardly be perceptible to the ear.

-In old compositions the tremolo is indicated by points.... or by the word tremolo; in new compositions it is generally left to the performer.
-Avoid however, its frequent use, or in improper places.
-In places where the tremolo is used by the singer, it may also advantageously be applied to the Violin.
-This tremolo is therefore properly used in passionate passages, and in strongly marking all the fz or > tones.
-Long-sustained notes can be animated and strengthened by it if such a tone swells from p to f.
-A beautiful effect is produced by beginning the tremolo slowly, and in proportion to the increasing power, to give a gradually accelerated vibration.
+In old compositions the tremolo is indicated by points..., or by the word tremolo; in new compositions it is generally left to the performer.
+Avoid however its frequent use, or in improper places.
+In places where the tremolo is used by the singer, it may also advantagiously be applied to the Violin.
+This tremolo is therefore properly used in passion ate passages, and in strongly marking all the fz or tones.
+Long sustained notes can be animated and strengthened by it if such a tone swells from pto f, a beautiful effect is produced by beginning the tremolo slowly, and in proportion to the increasing power, to give a gradually accelerated vibration.
 Also by commencing rapidly, and gradually dropping the tone to a sound hardly perceptible, a good effect is produced.
-The tremolo may be divided into four species, viz.: into the rapid, for strongly-marked tones; into the slow, for sustained tones of passionate cantabile passages; into the slow commencing and increasing tone; and into the rapid commencing and slowly decreasing of long-restained notes.
-These two latter species are difficult, and require much practice, so that the increasing and decreasing of the vibrations may at all times be uniform. and without any sudden change from slow to quick, or the reverse.
+The tremolo may be divided into four species, viz: into the rapid, for strongly marked tones; into the slow, for sustained tones of passionate cantabile passages; into the slow commencing and increasing tone; and into the rapid commencing and slowly decreasing of long sustained notes.
+These two latter species are difficult and require much practice, so that the increasing and decreasing of the vibrations may at all times be uniform, and without any sudden change from slow to quick, or the reverse.

-By changing the finger on one tone, something similar to the effect produced by a human voice is likewise imitated, namely, by the sounding of a new syllable upon the same note, which causes its division into two parts, the latter being sung with the same breath, and having it slightly accented.
+By changing the finger on one tone, something similar to the effect produced by a human voice is likewise imitated, namely: by the sounding of a new syllable upon the same note, which causes its division into two parts, the latter being sung with the same breath, and having it slightly accented.

-When the Violinist causes this division of two equal tones to be made by the taking off or changing the bowing, he does it with a continued and quiet motion of the bow, and by substituting one finger for another.
-The hand is thereby so far drawn back or pushed on, till that finger, which is to relieve the first, can fall in its place, as-
+When the Violinist causes this division of two equal tones to be made by the taking off, or changing the bowing, he does it with a continued and quiet motion of the bow, and by substituting one finger for another.
+The hand is thereby so far drawn back or pushed on, till that finger, which is to relieve the first, can fall in its place, as:

-Consequently the 2d finger, from E (1) to E, is drawn back, that the 4th may fall on the second E; the 3d is pushed on from D (2) to D, that the first finger may take the 3d finger's place; and lastly, the first finger is drawn back from E (3) to E, to enable the 4th finger to fall on the second E.
+Consequently, the 2nd finger from E(+) to E, is drawnback, that the &th may fall on the second E: the $\mathfrak{F}^{[1]}$ is pushed on from $D(\tau)$ to D, that the first finger may take the $\mathfrak{F}^{[1]}$ fingers place; and lastly, the first finger is drawn back from $E(\star)$ to E to enable the $\mathfrak{F}^{[1]}$ finger to fall on the second E.

-This sliding on to the above-mentioned notes should not be heard, nor the phrase be played as in the following:-
+This stiding on to the above mentioned notes should not be heard, nor the phrase be played as in the following:

-The changing of the finger, on the contrary, must take place so rapidly, that the quitting of the finger on the first note is hardly to be perceived by the ear.
-In the following exercise, the above, as well as the tremolo, are intended for practice.
+The changing of the finger on the contrary, must take place so rapidly that the quitting of the finger on the first note is hardly to be perceived by the ear.

+In the following Exercise, the above, as well as the tremolo, are intended for practice.